Walkoud/raidbotdiscord/README.md

-Install the dependencies and devDependencies and start the server.\n Installez les dépendances avec ces commandes:
+Install the dependencies and devDependencies and start the server.
+Installez les dépendances avec ces commandes:

 ```sh